JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

+- v1.29
+	- Fix for player base detection not always working.

 - v1.28
 	- Adds a new command `world_clean` to remove missing objects.
 	- Adds caching to the player base detection (10 seconds).